Mishravaibhav0032/25W_CST8916_Final_Project_Assignment/README.md

           Container : streamcontainer
           File Format: JSON

-    4. Create and enter the Query:
+   4. Create and enter the Query :
 ```
 SELECT
   System.Timestamp AS WindowEnd,